olatunjiabel231-coder/sc200-soc-portfolio/PROJECT-1-detection-engineering/README.md

 ## Objective

-The objective of this project was to detect and investigate suspicious authentication activity using Microsoft Sentinel.
-This included:
+The objective of this project is to detect and investigate suspicious authentication activity using Microsoft Sentinel.
+This includes:

 - Collecting authentication logs
 - Writing a detection query using KQL